Attacks linked to the Cedar Revolution: Gebran Tueni Assassination

 A prominent anti-Syrian journalist and lawmaker, Gebran Tueni, was killed by a car bomb on 12 December.
 He had returned from France only a day earlier, where he had been staying for fear of assassination.
 Two other people were killed – his driver and a passerby – when a car bomb exploded as his motorcade drove through Mkalles, an industrial suburb of Beirut.
 Another 30 people were wounded in the bombing, and at least 10 vehicles were destroyed.

 On 28 December 2005, Lebanese newspaper An Nahar reported it had received a statement signed by "The Strugglers for the Unity and Freedom in al-Sham," the group that claimed responsibility for the death of its former editor Gibran Tueni with a car bomb on 12 December.
 The statement said outgoing UNIIIC chairman Mehlis was lucky to escape death and threatened any new chairman with assassination if he too implicated Syria.

 2006

-Pierre Amine Gemayel
+Assassination of Pierre Amine Gemayel

-Pierre Amine Gemayel, anti-Syrian MP, son of Kataeb leader Amin Gemayel, nephew of assassinated President Bashir Gemayyel, and Minister of Industry at the time was shot dead in Beirut on 21 November 2006.
+Pierre Amine Gemayel, anti-Syrian MP, son of Kataeb leader & former President Amin Gemayel, nephew of assassinated President-elect Bashir Gemayyel, and Minister of Industry at the time was shot dead in Beirut on 21 November 2006.